minakamoto/pcshscr2023/docs/1st.md

   - About refactoring of component
     - Componentizing individual parts of the code promotes reusability, separation of concerns, and maintainability.
 However, it comes with increased complexity and potential overhead.
 Deciding on the level of componentization depends on the size, complexity, and specific requirements of your application.

-#### 1. Define everything related to the random image display process in App.tsx as a separate function in App.tsx.
+#### 1. Define everything related to the random image display process in App.tsx as a separate function in App.tsx

 **Note**:
 Refactoring is performed once in the same file to make the code easier to follow.
 This step can be skipped for the next step.

-##### Open the src/App.tsx file and replace its contents with the following code:
+##### Open the src/App.tsx file and replace its contents with the following code

 ```jsx
 // App.tsx